June 7, 2004

 If you look closely at a weekly or monthly chart of the S&P 500 extending a decade or more, it's evident that the market advance that we've seen over the past year-and-a-half has done a good job in "clearing" the cyclical oversold condition of the 2000-2002 bear.
 If a secular bear is indeed alive, this advance has had the function of prolonging its survival.
 The issue at this point is whether stock market risk is worth taking in an environment where both investment merit (favorable valuations) and speculative merit (favorable market action) are lacking.
 At present, in my view, it is not.

 The Market Climate in stocks remains characterized by unusually unfavorable valuations and unfavorable market action.
 As usual, that's not a forecast, and it's important to keep in mind that we align ourselves with the prevailing Market Climate rather than make any attempt at prediction.
 If, for example, market action was to display broadly positive developments in a wide range of industry groups (always more an issue of quality than of extent or duration), our measures of market action could shift back to a favorable condition, and we would lift a portion of our hedges.
-I don't really anticipate that, but we never rule out shifts in the Market Climate, and it's that refusal to rule shifts out that prevents us from making even short-term “directional” forecasts about the market.
-For now, the Strategic Growth Fund remains fully hedged against the impact of market fluctuations, and the main factor driving our day-to-day returns will be the difference in performance between the portfolio of stocks we own and the major indices.
+I don't really anticipate that, but we never rule out shifts in the Market Climate, and it's that refusal to rule shifts out that prevents us from making even short-term "directional" forecasts about the market.
+For now, the Strategic Growth Fund remains fully hedged against the impact of market fluctuations, and the main factor driving our day-to-day returns is currently the difference in performance between the portfolio of stocks we own and the major indices.
 Money magazine's Jonah Freedman wrote a nice article for the May issue that discusses our hedging approach.

 In bonds, the Market Climate is characterized by neutral valuations and modestly unfavorable market action, holding the Strategic Total Return Fund to a duration of about 3.25 years, mostly in Treasury Inflation Protected Securities.
 As we measure it, the Market Climate in precious metals continues to be favorable, though it would become particularly aggressive on signs of economic deterioration, which are not in place here.
 While the employment report was good enough to hold the unemployment rate unchanged, it was certainly nothing extraordinary from an economic perspective, except in the context of the past couple of years.
 Based on the current labor force, job creation of 235,000 per month would be right at the historical average.
 Since that historical average includes recessions, it's still a fairly tepid rate for an economic expansion.